 - During the credits you get shown the remains of every single colossus, which have returned to earth and rocks, still lying in the same position as they collapsed.

 - Fallout 3 pulls one of these, very nearly breaking the fourth wall to do so: If you choose to put a dying man named Timebomb out of his misery, a message pops up to tell you that you're a bastard for killing him and you lose Karma.

 - Justified in that it's incredibly easy to save him, and murdering him means losing one of the best items in the game for no reward.

 - Fallout: New Vegas pulls one too when, after killing Mr. House you receive a message chastising you for your action.
-At first it looks like the game itself is berating you, but scrolling down reveals it's just the victim having a posthumous go at you.
+At first it looks like the game itself is berating you, but scrolling down reveals the victim wrote his own obituary.

 - Lonesome Road, the final story add-on for Fallout: New Vegas, manages to give the player one from all the way back in Fallout 3 and it's add-on, Broken Steel.
 Throughout Lonesome Road, you hear logs from a Dr. Whitely, a kindly Enclave scientist.
 It turns out he was at Adams Air Force Base, which the Lone Wanderer canonically seems to have destroyed.

 - Lonesome Road could be described as an extended case of this trope.
 Ulysses constantly lambasts the Player Character for causing immense damage in the world through careless actions...something that not only happened in the backstory of the DLC, but throughout the entire series!
 He even goes so far as to accuse you of "carrying death wherever you go."
 He's...not entirely wrong about that.